Defra-Data-Science-Centre-of-Excellence/sds-data-model/README.rst

 It is important that all transformations that data undergo are captured.
 However, it is also the case that some transformations will be trivial.
 A subset of transformations should be identified that materially affect the resultant quality of data.
-For instance, the transformation of vector data with a stated 1 metre accuracy to a raster representation with a 10 metre cells size implies a loss of precision and as such a degredation of data quality in the resulting data.
+For instance, the transformation of vector data with a stated 1 metre accuracy to a raster representation with a 10 metre cells size implies a loss of precision and as such a degradation of data quality in the resulting data.
 Conversely, a raster data set with a resolution of 30 metres that is converted to a standardised 10 metre raster has not gained in data quality, despite the higher resolution of the output.

-Transformations that may have implications for data quality include: e.g. datatype conversion, reclassification, resampling, geometric transformation, coordinate transformation etc.
+Transformations that may have implications for data quality include: e.g. data type conversion, reclassification, resampling, geometric transformation, coordinate transformation etc.

 **Ontological Considerations**